 The Documents of Customer Communications Management

-Your organization communicates with your customers at least once a month or so, if for nothing else than to send a bill or invoice.
+Your organization communicates with your customers at least once a month or so, if for nothing else than to send a statement or invoice.
 Some companies send out different types of communications, though.
 Have a new product coming out that your customers would like to know about?
-Send a document.
+Send a text message.
 Want to know what your customers think about your company?
-Send a document.
+Send an email.
 A customer would like your company to send them a copy of their bill or invoice for the last four months?
 Yep, send a document.
 At the heart of CCM is managing documents.
 There are three types of documents you will typically send to your customers.

 These types of documents are going to be the ones your company will send the most.
 Structured documents are those that are scheduled, formatted, and rarely need any changes.
 A great customer communications management solution will provide your business with template management.
 The templates will pull information from your servers about your customers to fill out the document.
 These types of documents are usually bills, invoices, or statements.

 As you might have already figured out, interactive documents are just that — interactive.
 Nevertheless, they’re becoming a bigger and much more important part of customer communications management.
 These documents call for a very high degree of personalization, so your customer communications management solution needs to link the customer-specific data to predefined structures, such as a particular text block.
 The right software will provide more individualized output based on matching customer-specific and customer-relevant data.
-These documents typically are offers, contracts, marketing materials, or anything that requires your customers to, well, interact.
+These documents typically include offers, contracts, marketing materials, or anything that requires your customers to, well, interact.

-• On-Demand Documents
+View On-Demand Documents Infographic

 OK, now that those folks have stopped reading, let’s talk about the importance of good CCM.
 As a company, your goal for customer communications management should be to optimize the way you communicate with your customers.
 How do you do that, though?

-Give Them What They Want
+1. Give Them What They Want

 This might actually come as a surprise, but some customers would actually be willing to pay MORE for something if they get great customer service.
 Creating a stellar customer experience — or, another acronym, CX — provides an incredible ROI, gives you customer loyalty like you wouldn’t believe, and new customers based on what your customers say about your company.
 Listen to what your customers want.